IMF may offer major loan to Iraq in 2016, official says

 An IMF team will discuss with Iraqi officials early next month how to create a Staff-Monitored Programme for Baghdad - an arrangement under which the Fund would monitor Iraq's economic policies, said Masood Ahmed, Director of the IMF's Middle East and Central Asia Department.

-"We would be hoping to build a track record on policy implementation that would serve as a basis for a further IMF funding program later in 2016," he said in an interview.
+"We would be hoping to build a track record on policy implementation that would serve as a basis for a further IMF funding programme later in 2016," he said in an interview.

-Ahmed said the new IMF loan would be a "multiple" of the $1.24 billion in emergency funding which the IMF agreed to provide in July this year.
+Ahmed said the new IMF loan would be a "multiple" of the $1.24 billion (803 million pounds) in emergency funding which the IMF agreed to provide in July this year.

 Financial pressures on Iraq have become so heavy that earlier this month, Baghdad halted a plan to issue $2 billion of international bonds because the yield that investors were demanding was too high.